Navel-IT/navel-collector-manager/README.md

 multi_accept | int
 workers | int

-*webservices.json* contains the definitions of navel-scheduler's web services and cannot be modified at runtime.
+*webservices.json* contains the definitions of navel-scheduler's web services and cannot be changed at runtime.
 It must look like this :

 ```javascript
 [